-Partner Anna Summersett, a Board Certified Criminal Law Specialist, explains the felony punishment ranges in Texas for first, second and third-degree crimes in this short video.
+In this video, Fort Worth criminal defense attorney, Anna Summersett, a Board Certified Criminal Law Specialist, explains the felony punishment ranges in Texas for first, second and third-degree crimes.

 A third-degree felony in Texas is punishable by 2 years to 10 years in the penitentiary and up to a $10,000 fine.
 We then move up to what’s called a second-degree felony, which is punishable by 2 years to 20 years in the penitentiary and also up to a $10,000 fine.
 Finally, with a first-degree felony, we’re looking at 5 years to 99 years or life in the penitentiary.
 Again, a $10,000 fine.

-We hope you found this information about felony punishment ranges in Texas helpful.
-If you want to learn more, check out this page about about felony offenses in Texas.
+We hope you found this information about felony punishment ranges in Texas useful.
+For more information, please visit our check out this page about felony offenses in Texas.
 We also address a number of important issues in our Versus Texas blog and video page including:

 Have you been arrested for a federal crime?
 Please contact us today at (817) 203-2220 or reach out online for a complimentary strategy session.
 During this call we will: